GregoireUhlrich/eco-perf/README.md

 cumulatively, a lot of resources during a long time (and not only a snap-shot of resource consumption such as in `htop`).

+Applications are built using `term-widgets`, a library providing a simple interface to create and manipulate widgets inside a terminal.

 ## Setup instructions

 Clone the repository